parth-20-07/website/docs/index.md

 	![[ml-2.png]]

 ## Contact
-Feel free to reach out to discuss any possible job opportinities, any fun project to collaborate or just ping me if you want to form a new connection.
+Feel free to reach out to discuss any possible job opportunities, any fun project to collaborate or just ping me if you want to form a new connection.
 > Email: [parth.pmech@gmail.com](mailto:parth.pmech@gmail.com)